DrMemCS/drmem/README.md

 scalability.)

 * **Simplicity**.
 DrMem is targeted for small installations so we want to minimize the number services that need to be managed.
-It turns out that the types available in `redis` can support most of the use-cases in a control system, so that's the core of DrMem.
-Add in the process that interacts with hardware and an optional task that can tie devices together with functional rules and you get a small, yet powerful, control system.
+The `drmemd` executable, along with a configuration file that defines your location's set of devices, is all you need.

 * **Accessibility**.
 Although DrMem is capable running in the background with no user interaction, it is useful to have an interface